Leading by example

 The depth of the due diligence will depend on the level of risks implied by the offset agreement (country risk; operational risk; commercial relation type: supplier; joint venture partner; consulting services, etc.)

 The company has implemented a dedicated procedure for the compliance review of offset third parties and projects.
-As for intermediaries and joint venture, this includes due diligence steps to ensure the legitimate business rationale of investments, checks to confirm/establish the ultimate beneficial ownership of third parties, etc. A central business team in turn has oversight over all approved offset projects and commitments, working closely with the Ethics and Compliance team on proposed new engagements as needed.
+As for intermediaries and joint ventures, this includes due diligence steps to ensure the legitimate business rationale of investments, checks to confirm/establish the ultimate beneficial ownership of third parties, etc. A central business team in turn has oversight over all approved offset projects and commitments, working closely with the Ethics and Compliance team on proposed new engagements as needed.

 Airbus conducts business only with reputable customers, who are involved in legitimate business activities and whose funds are derived from legitimate sources.